 The claim may sound “logical,” but we don’t have the data to back it up.

-Cervical mucus changes at various stages of the menstrual cycle.
+Cervical mucus changes in color and viscosity at various stages of the menstrual cycle.
 Right before ovulation, cervical mucus production is at its peak, and is usually thin and stretchy (giving it the nickname “egg white” cervical mucus).
-“Egg white” cervical mucus is the most sperm-friendly; that is, relative to cervical mucus at other points in the cycle, it helps sperm move to the upper reproductive tract where it could potentially meet and fertilize an egg.
+“Egg white” cervical mucus is the most sperm-friendly; that is, relative to cervical mucus at other points in the cycle, it helps sperm move to the upper reproductive tract where it could potentially meet up with an egg for fertilization.

 So why do people continue to try using cough syrup to increase their odds of getting pregnant?
 There are some anecdotal reports of people conceiving just a few months after taking cough syrup in their fertile window (though there’s an equal number of anecdotal reports saying the opposite), but anecdotal reports are no stand-in for rigorous science.